ACWeb23/vscode-remote-devcontainer/README.md

 Development Containers (DevContainers) and can be used to submit assignment in GitHub classrooms.
 You will need a relatively recent computing system, either laptop or desktop.
-It is recommended you use a system with at least 4GB of memory and not too old of a processor if possible.
+It is recommended you use a system with at least 8GB of memory and not too old of a processor (Dual Core With SMT and Hardware based virtualization) if possible.
+You will also need 30GB of free disk space on your machine to install all the software and run a DevContainer.
 You should be able to set up a VSCode DevContainer environment on Intel/AMD X86_64 hardware or Mac M1/M2 Arm architectures, though we have not yet tested as extensively these instructions on the M1/M2 Arm architectures, so feedback would be appreciated if you set up a VSCode DevContainer on that architecture.
 You should be able to set up the needed development environment on a Windows, Mac or Linux operating system based machine.
-Chromebooks or Android OS are probably not supported for this configuration.
+Chromebooks or Android OS are not supported for this configuration.

 This development environment provides a set of standard development tools, such as C/C++ compiler, build system tools and configuration,